hashicorp/terraform/website/docs/configuration/variables.html.md

 #### Cases where Terraform may disclose a sensitive variable

-A ` sensitive` variable level is a configuration-centered concept, and values are sent to providers without any obfuscation.
+A `sensitive` variable is a configuration-centered concept, and values are sent to providers without any obfuscation.
 A provider error could disclose a value if that value is included in the error message.
 For example, a provider might return the following error even if "foo" is a sensitive value: `"Invalid value 'foo' for field"`

 If a resource attribute is used as, or part of, the provider-defined resource id, an `apply` will disclose the value.
 In the example below, the `prefix` attribute has been set to a sensitive variable, but then that value ("jae") is later disclosed as part of the resource id: